Picture of Alex Cordova

 Note: If you haven’t installed WP RSS Aggregator yet, you can do so by quickly navigating to the WordPress Plugins directory and searching for it or installing it directly from your dashboard.
 Once that is done, you can continue the process.

-If you click on Publish now, WP RSS Aggregator will import its content automatically using the plugin’s default settings.
-Since we want to automate and filter this process as much as possible, we still have more work to do, so don’t publish the feed source just yet.
+Since we want to automate and filter this process as much as possible, we still have more work to do, so don’t publish the feed source just yet, but remember where that button is.

 Set The Post Type & Update Strategy